fibbojs/fibbo/docs/api/2d/classes/FScene.md

 > **frame**(`delta`): `void`

 Compute a frame with the given delta time.
-By default, it is called every frame, but this behavior can be changed by giving the `autoLoop` option as `false` when creating the scene.
+By default, it is called every frame in the main pipeline, but this behavior can be changed by giving the `autoLoop` option as `false` when creating the scene.

 #### Parameters